Peanut chutney

 Peanuts are omnipresent in the Indian pantry and are used in everything from snacks to stir-fries and even curries.
 They are an excellent source of protein for the vegetarian diet and are hence used abundantly.

-I like to use good quality roasted peanuts rather than buying the raw ones and roasting them in a pan.
-This is because the commercially roasted peanuts are evenly roasted and have a lovely flavour, especially some of the better brands.
+I like to use good-quality roasted peanuts rather than buying raw ones and roasting them in a pan.
+Commercially roasted peanuts, especially some of the better brands, are evenly roasted and have a lovely flavour.

 This is a super simple chutney that pops with flavour.
-The sweetness of the peanuts is complimented by the spice and tartness of the lime juice.
+The spice and tartness of the lime juice complement the sweetness of the peanuts.
 The chutney should be like well-spiced chunky peanut butter, chewy and delicious.
 I like to serve this with grilled kebabs, but it also can be used as a side for any meal.

 Ingredients: